ismailrazak/Automated-Response-and-classification-of-infant-cries-based-on-deep-learning-techniques/README.md

 [Freesound](https://freesound.org/)

-##Implementaion
+## Implementaion

 First make a parent folder with the samples of each class in each sub-folder inside it.
 You can modify the sample duration in extract.py if needed.

 After this pass the path in DATASET_PATH in extract.py and run it.
-Thsi will loop through the sub-folders and extract the MFCC's of each of the samples and create a dataset.json file.
+This will loop through the sub-folders and extract the MFCC's of each of the samples and create a dataset.json file.

 After this run the cnn.py model to train the cnn model while adjusting the paarameters if required.
 Run the RNN-LSTM Model too if required.